MARCspec/MARCspec/marc-spec.md

 * For the character position or range the digit "0" is always a reference to the first character in the *leader* or *control field*.

 * Omitted *indicators* in a MARCspec are interpreted as wildcards for variable field indicators in the MARC record.

+### SubSpec interpretation

+* For repeatable *subSpecs*, if one *subSpec* gets validated as true, the preceeding spec gets referenced (OR).

+* For omitted *fieldTag* on a *subTerm*, the last explicitly given *fieldTag* is the current *fieldTag*.

+* As a shortcut, the left hand *subTerm* might be omitted.
+This implicitly makes the last explicitly given *fieldTag* plus the last explicitly given *characterSpec* or *subfieldTagSpec* the current (left hand) *subTerm*.

+* If the left hand *subTerm* is omitted, as a shortcut for the operator "=", the operator can also be omitted.

+### SubSpec validation

+*SubSpecs* get validated by the following rules:

+A *subSpec* is **true**, if

+* with the operator "=" one of the referenced values of the left hand *subTerm* is equal to one of the referenced values of the right hand *subTerm*.

+* with the operator "^" none of the referenced values of the left hand *subTerm* is equal to one of the referenced values of the right hand *subTerm*.

+* with the operator "~" one of the referenced values of the left hand *subTerm* includes one of the referenced values of the right hand *subTerm*.

+* with the operator "?" by the right hand *subTerm* a referenced value exists.

+* all of the encapsulted *subSpecs* are validated as true (AND).

+A *subSpec* is **false**, if

+* with the operator "=" none of the referenced values of the left hand *subTerm* is equal to one of the referenced values of the right hand *subTerm*.

+* with the operator "^" one of the referenced values of the left hand *subTerm* is equal to one of the referenced values of the right hand *subTerm*.

+* with the operator "~" none of the referenced values of the left hand *subTerm* includes one of the referenced values of the right hand *subTerm*.

+* with the operator "?" by the right hand *subTerm* no referenced value exists.

+* one of the encapsulted *subSpecs* are validated as false (AND).

 # Definition of MARC related terms used in this spec